flouciel/flouciel.github.io/src/content/blog/telegram-bot-newsletter.md

   - productivity
   - security
   - telegram
-description: "In today’s fast-paced digital world, staying informed about the latest security threats, vulnerabilities, and trends is critical, especially for security professionals and enthusiasts."
+  - TIL
+description: "TIL: Learn how I stay up-to-date with tech and what resources I used to grow to ."
 ---

+The Internet is flooded with content, materials, and resources.
+It's tough to find the most useful newsletters, blogs, creators while keeping everything centralized, simple, and minimal.

+In this article, I want to share how I stay up-to-date on the future of learning and work.
+Each resource on this list has taught me something new and helped me grow as a lifelong learner.

-### <span class="accent">Situation</span>
+### <span class="accent">Context</span>

-Being in cybersecurity, you gotta stay on top of the latest threats, vulnerabilities, and security news.
-But let’s be real — it’s a total headache trying to keep up with the endless stream of info from blogs, forums, and databases.
-It gets overwhelming fast.
-So, I had one goal in mind: how do I make this whole process easier and still keep up with the important stuff without drowning in updates?
+Being in cybersecurity, I need to keep up with the industry trends, latest threats, libraries, tools, vulnerabilities, etc, so that I can apply this knowledge at my job.

 ### <span class="accent">Complication</span>

 The first challenge I encountered was information overload.
 The cybersecurity landscape is continuously changing, with new vulnerabilities and attacks being popping up daily.
-While I understood the value of remaining informed, the sheer amount of information made it impossible to keep up.
+While I understood the value of remaining informed, the sheer amount of information made it overwhelming to keep up.

 Here’s a quick rundown of the challenges I faced: